 Give Your Credit Cards a Break

-Sometimes it’s a good idea to apply for a new credit card.
-If you can easily make another monthly payment, having another card can improve your debt-to-credit ratio and show lenders that you are a responsible borrower.
-But if you’re already struggling to pay the debts you currently owe, it might be time to give your cards a break.
-Also, remember that whenever you apply for a new credit card, the lender will make a hard inquiry on your credit, which will lower your score slightly.
-The more hard inquiries lenders make, the more your score is impacted.
+If you’re struggling to pay the debts you currently owe, it might be time to give your cards a break.
+Every new credit card means another monthly payment to keep track of.
+Plus, when you apply for a new credit card, the lender makes a hard inquiry on your credit, which lowers your score slightly.
+The more hard inquirieslenders make, the more your score is impacted.

 Check Your Credit Report